 We want you to do your duty as an American citizen and cast your ballot.
-Employees entitled to vote in national, state, or local elections shall, when necessary, be allowed sufficient time off without penalty or reduction to pay to exercise this right.
+Employees entitled to vote in national, state, or local elections shall, when necessary, be allowed sufficient time off , in accordance with TN law, penalty or reduction to pay to exercise this right.
 Employees should make arrangements with their supervisor in advance.
 Employees are encouraged to vote before or after work hours when possible.